maartene/AoC2024/Day21/NOTES.md

 - ✅ Import the input data
 - 🚧 Triangulate outside in
     - ✅ fake example expected output
-    - ⚠️ first pass: where does this value come from?
+    - ✅ first pass: where does this value come from?
 Adding together the complexity of individual code sequences.
+    - ⚠️ second pass: how is the individual complexity score calculating?
+By multiplying numeric part and length of shortest sequence
 - ⚠️ Make the example input pass